Italian Tomato Sauce

-Usually when I make a big ol’ vat, I spoon some over spaghetti for an easy dinner that evening.
-Then I scoop the rest into labeled freezer bags to freeze and use later on.
+Usually when I make a big ol’ pot of it, I spoon some over spaghetti for an easy dinner that evening.
+Then I scoop the rest into labeled freezer bags and freeze and use later on.

 It’s a terrific red sauce – I’ve found none better.
 It’s perfectly balanced – not too acidic, not too sweet – with loads of flavor thanks in part to lots of Italian seasoning, green peppers, garlic, and parsley.
 And when you make it with fire-roasted tomatoes … yes.

-Sometimes, after it’s all done, I’ll add some to a pot of browned hamburger and spicy sausage, where I let it simmer away for another 20 minutes or so, and voila – Italian Tomato Sauce for the vegetarian converts to Italian Meat Sauce for the meat-eater.
+Sometimes, after it’s all done, I’ll add some to a pot of browned hamburger and spicy sausage, where I let it simmer away for another 20 minutes or so, and voila – this Italian Tomato Sauce for the vegetarian can convert to Italian Meat Sauce for the meat-eater.